mattheww/gomill/gomill_docs/sgf.rst

 Point        *move*
 =========== ========================

-Gomill does not distinguish the Point, Move, and Stone types.
+Gomill does not distinguish the Point, Move, and Stone |sgf| property types.

 .. todo:: list, elist